simov/purest/README.md

   "[subpath]/api/[version]/{endpoint}.[type]": {...}}
 ```

-The `BaseCamp` API needs the user's ID embedded into their path configuration:
+The `BaseCamp` API needs the user's ID embedded into the path:

 ```js
 // var basecamp = new Purest({provider:'basecamp'})